brente/uwsgi-docs/Transformations.rst

 Each transformation announces itself as a "streaming" one or a "buffering" one.

-Streaming ones are transformations that can be applied to response chunks (parts).
+Streaming transformations can be applied to response chunks (parts).
 An example of a streaming transformation is gzip (you do not need the whole body to begin compressing it).
-Buffering transformations are those requiring the full body before applying something to it.
-XSLT is an example of buffering transformation.
-Another example of buffering transformations are those used for storing response in some kind of cache.
+Buffering transformations need the full body before applying something to it.
+XSLT is an example of a buffering transformation.
+Another example of buffering transformations are those used for storing the response in some kind of cache.

-If your whole pipeline is composed by only "streaming" transformations, your client will receive the output chunk by chunk.
+If your whole pipeline is composed of only "streaming" transformations, your client will receive the output chunk by chunk.
 On the other hand a single buffering transformation will make the whole pipeline buffered, so your client will get the output only at the end.

 An often using streaming functionality is gzip + chunked: